msaedtler/test_app_6/README.md

 # New App my Michael Saedtler
+# First test repo on the Complete Ruby on Rails Developer course by Mashrur Hossain
 # README

 This README would normally document whatever steps are necessary to get the